• Skip to primary navigation

 Throughout the ride the train stops and huge film projections are displayed on the tunnel walls.
 These films detail the journey the mail rail took through the ages since it was opened.

-After your train ride you can discover the exhibition in the Mail rail museum exhibition.
-With many interactive exhibits such as controlling the line and original trains to board it is great fun for kids and adults alike.
-You will see equipment used and you can even even dress up as train driver yourself.
-It is really interesting to learn about the workers their roles and and about the trains.
+After your train ride, you can discover the exhibition at the Mail rail museum exhibition.
+With many interactive exhibits such as controlling the line and original trains to board, it is great fun for kids and adults alike.
+You will see the equipment used and you can even dress up as a train driver yourself.
+It is really interesting to learn about the workers their roles and the trains.

 ‘Sorted’ The play Post area for kids at the Postal Museum London